 CBD-rich cannabis oils made from marijuana are also legal in the state, but only for card-carrying medical marijuana patients.
 It can only be produced and sold by companies that have been licensed under the state’s medical marijuana laws.

-Can doctors in Pennsylvania prescribe hemp CBD oil to their patients?
+Do doctors in PA prescribe CBD oil to their patients?

 Only FDA approved drugs can be prescribed by doctors.
 CBD oils and other CBD products are not standardized and therefore they are not eligible to be approved as prescription drugs.

 There is, however, one CBD-based drug that has been approved by the FDA.
 It’s called Epidiolex.
 Epidiolex essentially consists of purified CBD and has only been approved for use by children with particular cases of epilepsy.